SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/docker-opentelemetry.md

 The Sumo Logic app for Docker ULM is a unified logs and metrics app that enables you to monitor Docker deployment.
 The app provides preconfigured dashboards that include information about container state and resource usage, including information on CPU, memory, block I/O, and network.

-The Sumo Logic OpenTelemetry collector will run on the same host as Docker and collect Docker metric and container event logs.
+The Sumo Logic OpenTelemetry collector will run on the same host as Docker and collects Docker metric and container event logs.

 - Docker metrics are collected using the [Docker receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/dockerstatsreceiver) and sent to Sumo Logic through the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter).
 - Docker container event logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).